keboola/kds-team.processor-data-anonymization/README.md

 Output
 ======

-The anonymized tables will be sent to out/tables with the same name as they have in in/tables
+The anonymized tables will be sent to out/tables with the same name as they have in in/tables.
+Tables that are not specified to be anonymized in the configuration will be copied to out/tables.

 Development
 -----------